 Travel through time and space — ok, it’s actually an underwater tunnel — to experience the magic of Blue Cave for yourself.
-Only 2.5 hours from Brisbane and 3 hours from Sydney, Vanuatu could be your next adventure playground and with a spot like this to explore, Joel couldn’t wait to step off the plane.

 The Blue Cave is like a childhood fantasy made real — one of those places that should really only exist in dreams.
 Completely hidden from the outside world, tucked away in a remote part of Tanna, this sea cave conceals a massive chamber behind a blank wall of rock.
 It’s made truly magical by the entrance — the only way to access the cave is to dive down into the clear azure waters at the base of a high sea cliff and into a shadowy underwater passage.

 The entrance portal is quite short (only a metre or so before the surface becomes silvery again, indicating the air pocket above), but popping up on the other side feels like stepping through a doorway into Narnia.
 The sounds of the ocean breeze and the waves against the cliffs disappear and you emerge inside a quiet rock cathedral, echoing with the drip of water droplets.

 A shaft of sunlight floods in from the hole in the roof above your head, throwing ripples of light across the domed chamber, while the underwater passage behind you lets in just enough light to turn the water all around you a luminescent blue.
 And in the middle of the pool, a low rock platform, slick with cool seawater, lies right in the centre of the streaming rays of light like a natural podium.